 Always keep a safe distance when viewing wildlife

 All animals require food, water and shelter.
 Each species also has particular living space, or habitat, requirements.
-To learn more about wildlife habitats and animal behavior, attend ranger-led programs (see the summer newspaper), review the tips for viewing wildlife below, and download the Mammals brochure for Grand Teton National Park.
+To learn more about wildlife habitats and animal behavior, attend ranger-led programs, and review the tips for viewing wildlife below, and download the Mammals brochure for Grand Teton National Park.

 Whether you are in your vehicle or on foot, you must maintain a distance of at least 100 yards from bears and wolves, and 25 yards from all other wildlife.

 Watch a video podcast with helpful tips to view wildlife in Grand Teton National Park.

 One mile east of Jackson Lake Junction.
 Slow-moving water provides habitat for fish such as suckers and trout that become food for river otters, ospreys, bald eagles, American white pelicans and common mergansers.
 Look for swimming beavers and muskrats.
 Moose browse on abundant willows at the water's edge.
 Elk occasionally graze in open aspen groves to the east.

 A forested ridge southeast of Jenny Lake.
 Small bands of pronghorn antelope, the fastest land animal in North America, forage on nearby sagebrush throughout the day.
 Elk leave the shade of Timbered Island at dawn and dusk to eat the grasses growing among the surrounding sagebrush.

 East of US Highway 26/89/191, one mile north of Moose Junction.
 Along Mormon Row and Antelope Flats Road, bison and pronghorn can be seen grazing in spring, summer and fall.
 Also watch for coyotes, Northern harriers, and American kestrels hunting mice, Uinta ground squirrels, and grasshoppers.
 Sage grouse, sage thrashers and sparrows also frequent the area.